 Kenyatta has been engaged in community affairs and politics since he was eleven years old, serving as the junior block captain with the Philadelphia Streets Program.
 He has worked as a political consultant on multiple local races, most notably as the campaign manager for lawyer and activist Sherrie Cohen, the daughter of longtime city councilman David Cohen, in her 2015 bid for the Philadelphia City Council.

 Kenyatta was selected as one of seventeen speakers to jointly deliver the keynote address at the 2020 Democratic National Convention.
-This made him, Sam Park, and Robert Garcia the first openly gay speakers in a keynote slot at a Democratic National Convention.
+This made him, Sam Park, and Robert Garcia the first out gay speakers in a keynote slot at a Democratic National Convention.

-On December 14, 2017, Kenyatta announced his campaign for the 181st district of Pennsylvania’s State Legislature to replace the long-serving incumbent Curtis Thomas.
+In December 2017, Kenyatta announced his campaign for the 181st district of Pennsylvania’s State Legislature to replace the long-serving incumbent Curtis Thomas.
 Kenyatta became the first openly LGBTQ person of color to be nominated by a major political party for a state office in Pennsylvania history, despite anti-gay sentiment by opponents.

 After winning a five-way primary in May’s election with 42.14% of the Democratic votes, Kenyatta faced Republican opponent Milton Street in the November general election.
-On November 6, 2018, Kenyatta won the General Election in what media called “a landslide” with 95.29% of the vote, making him one of the youngest elected State Representatives in the Commonwealth of Pennsylvania and the first openly gay person of color elected to either chamber of the General Assembly in Pennsylvania history.
+In November 2018, Kenyatta won the General Election in what media called “a landslide” with 95.29% of the vote, making him one of the youngest elected State Representatives in the Commonwealth of Pennsylvania and the first openly gay person of color elected to either chamber of the General Assembly in Pennsylvania history.

 Kenyatta is married to Dr. Matt Miller Ph.D.